Slow WordPress Sites? This Is Why You Should NOT Speed Them Up

 Dynamic sites, on the other hand, are being generated on the user’s request, which takes a lot more time because the page has to be rendered first.

-Jamstack sites are by nature static, so they can load fast, but they can contain dynamic content without being connected to the database (as we said, the “head” can be separate from the back end), which is a must in today’s online world full of ever changing content and fueled by sophisticated user experience.
+Jamstack sites are by nature static, so they can load fast, but they can contain dynamic content without being connected to the database (as we said, the “head” can be separate from the back end), which is a must in today’s online world full of ever-changing content and fueled by sophisticated user experience.

-In the Jamstack approach, you use a content delivery network – a globally distributed network of web servers that enables you to avoid the problems associated with too much distance between you server and the user’s server, making the content highly available to anyone who enters the site, no matter the location or seasonal peaks of traffic.
+In the Jamstack approach, you use a content delivery network – a globally distributed network of web servers that enables you to avoid the problems associated with too much distance between your server and the user’s server, making the content highly available to anyone who enters the site, no matter the location or seasonal peaks of traffic.

 How does it work?
 The user has access to a copy of a page situated in an area that is geographically the nearest one – without having to access the central server.

-Flexibility and creative freedom
+Flexibility and creative freedom in WordPress speed optimization

 86%